AnyChart/docs.anychart.com/Basic_Charts_Types/Funnel_Chart.md

 ### Connectors

-THe line that joins a label with a particular funnel point is called connector.
-You can tune connectors visual appearance using {api:anychart.charts.Funnel#connectorStroke}**.connectorsStroke()**{api} method.
+The line that joins a label with a particular funnel point is called connector.
+You can tune connectors visual appearance using {api:anychart.charts.Funnel#connectorStroke}**.connectorStroke()**{api} method.

 ```
   var chart = anychart.funnel(data);